|I'm not sure whether I should run or hope this measly tent protects me.

 Thursday I will be spending the entire day at K's for Thanksgiving.
 I'll be bringing the cookies I baked today... unless all of them are eaten, in which case I have time slotted for Wednesday to bake more cookies if necessary.
 By "if necessary" I completely mean "I'm going to have to bake more cookies."

 Friday is the last day before Saturday's party.
 (How many things can I call Saturday?
 Festivity, party, get together...
 I'm running out!
 LOL).
-Michael and I will do any maintenance cleaning needed, but the majority of the day will be spent making food.
+M and I will do any maintenance cleaning needed, but the majority of the day will be spent making food.
 He will make his Texas Chili and make the turkeys while I make my chicken & dumpling soup (it tastes best after it's sat for a day or so) and any other foods I don't think I can make in the morning.
 Off of the top of my head, I think I'll go ahead and make the fruit platter on Friday so all I have to do is set it out on Saturday.

 Saturday I will be getting up early to reheat and take care of the rest of the food I need to make before everyone comes over, which is slotted to happen around 10 or 11 in the morning.
 Then the entire day will be spent being a hostess and hanging out with a ginormous group of people while we stuff our faces, drink, and play video games.